drewhearin/beautiful-jekyll/_posts/2017-03-28-powershell-user-disable.md

 ---
 layout: post
-title: Disabling and moving Active Directory users with Powershell
+title: Disabling and Moving Active Directory Users with Powershell
 subtitle: or 'Posh' as some call it
 ---
 ## The Problem